 Immerse yourself so that you understand the connotations of language

 In order to start understanding the significance of words and their associations, you need to be exposed to the language as much as possible.
-While immersion is different for everyone, it involves regular practice of all the skills: listening, reading, writing and speaking, but also active practice and revision of vocabulary.
-I call this ‘independent learning’ and consider it a fifth skill.
+While immersion is different for everyone, it involves regular practice of all the skills: listening, reading, writing and speaking.
+And it also includes active practice and revision of vocabulary.
+I call that one ‘independent learning’ and consider it a fifth skill.

 It’s key to read about the topics that you teach in English.
 To sign up for classes and workshops with your English speaking teachers and practise your listening skills.
-Find opportunities to speak about these topics with other learners or someone who understands the struggle of learning a language, or can help and correct you.
-Meanwhile make sure you record whatever you’re learning and make an effort to practise all of your new learnings in context.
+Find opportunities to speak about these topics.
+That could be with other learners, someone who understands the struggle of learning a language, or who can help and correct you.
+Meanwhile, make sure you record whatever you’re learning and make an effort to practise all of your new learnings in context.

 Continuing Education Membership